mWater/ui-builder/README.md

 ## How to add a new block type

 - Create block def and block in the blocks folder
-- Add to BlockFactory
+- Add to BlockFactory in `widgets/BlockFactory.ts`
-- Add to palette
+- Add to palette in `designer/blockPaletteEntries.tsx`

 ## Actions